chesyya/baosky-plugin-api-generator/plugin-docs/advanced-topics/tslint-eslint-migration.md

 The removal of TSLint depends on your project, but usually these are the steps:

-* Update `.vscode/extensions.json` to recommend the ESLint extension and not TSLint anymore:
+* Update `.vscode/插件.json` to recommend the ESLint 插件 and not TSLint anymore:

   ```json
   "recommendations": [